 #3 BE THE CUSTODIAN OF THE MONEY.

-All right, thing number three is be the custodian of the money.
+All right, thing number three is to be the custodian of the money.
 Be the custodian of your money.

 What do I mean by this?

-Now, he was selling that at $97 per license, and he quickly realised that $97 would pay for a teacher in Africa for a year in a school.
+Now, he was selling that at $97 per license, and he quickly realized that $97 would pay for a teacher in Africa for a year in a school.
 I think it was something like that.
 So, he started to get very motivated about making as much money as possible so that he could then sponsor teachers in Africa.

 He is now working towards the goal of not so much tithing just 10% and keeping 90% but flipping it.
 He wants to tithe and donate 90% of his income and keep 10%.